 Our Blockchain wallet passphrase was 10 alphanumeric upper and lowercase characters but was not as strong as it could have been, with some similarities to our passwords used on other apps.
 We have established a new process for setting complex and unique passwords for each site and application and will change them regularly, even when 2FA is on as well.

 Although the thief of Fr33 Aid’s bitcoins did not access our wallet through email or our wallet backup file, we discovered a security flaw during our investigation.
 Automatic email backups were enabled in our Blockchain wallet, and I was not aware that this file contained the private keys.
 I had been under the impression that Blockchain did not access the private keys, and I had not tried to follow instructions for restoring a wallet from the backup.
 In future, this and any similar feature will be disabled and I will test out the backup process and fully understand what’s in any encrypted files a wallet sends me.
-Edit 28 March 2014: Clarified that email/ wallet backups were not a contributing factor in this case, just something we discovered and tightened up after our investigation.

 We did not check the box to prohibit access to our wallet from Tor IP addresses.
 In future, this or any similar box in other wallets will be checked.